 The guard statement on line 3 is one of Swift’s many syntax features which favor safety and human readability:

-guard CommandLine.argc > 1 else {
+guard CommandLine.argc > 1 else { exit(0) }

-A guard statementOpens in a new tab. is a conditional that only fires off if something isn’t true.
+A guard statement is a conditional that only fires off if something isn’t true.
 This is good for highlighting error conditions, and prevents code from becoming littered with nested if-else statements.
 It is especially powerful when dealing with Swift’s Optionals.

 Commandline